vwade/node-builder/README.md

 ### Upcoming work

-* Introduce the command stack and history system to wire undo/redo around the new graph mutations.
+* Implement the selection model that will power focus, marquee selection, and future keyboard interactions.

 The repository currently contains the build and linting scaffold for the TypeScript codebase.
 Bundles are produced through `tsup`, with linting handled by ESLint's flat config.
 The public API surface will be expanded incrementally as core features land.